 This first meeting was held during the ICR on 11th October, 1969 at 4:30pm in Hotel New Otani, Tokyo, Japan.
 Participating delegates, including radiologists and radiotherapists, from the national radiological societies in the region were invited to discuss the formation of a regional society, which would assume the same status as the other two large regional societies, namely the RSNA and the ESR.
 The meeting was called The First Meeting of Asian and Oceanian Regional Radiologists.
 There were 30 participants.
-(Figure 3: Invitation card; Figure 4: Original list of participants; Figure 5: Seating Plan; Figure 6: Agenda of First Meeting of Asian and Oceanian Regional Radiologists).
+(Figure 3: Invitation card; Figure 4: Original list of participants; Figure card; Figure 4: Original list of participants; Figure 5: Seating Plan; Figure 6: Agenda of First Meeting of Asian and Oceanian Regional Radiologists).

-[Figure 5] Record of Seating Plan of The First Meeting of Asian and Oceanian Regional Radiologists
+[Figure 5] Record of Seating Plan of The FirstMeeting of Asian and Oceanian

+Regional Radiologists